Configuring SSL/TLS Connection Made Easy

 It will also explain how to create KeyStores, Certificates, Certificate Signing Requests, and how to implement it.

 Let's continue to the next part.
-I want to provide a couple of examples to explain the hidden difficulties to set up a secure connection with https and certificates in plain Java.
+I want to provide a couple of examples to explain the hidden difficulties when setting up a secure connection with https and certificates in vanilla Java.
 For this example, I will use Apache HttpClient.
 If we want to use a client without encryption, the following setup will get the job done:

 Apache HttpClient requires a configured